oyvkva/TwitterClone/README.md

 This is a Twitter Clone sample application made following the [*Ruby on Trails Tutorial: Learn Web Development with Rails*](http://www.railstutorial.org/) by [Michael Hartl](http://www.michaelhartl.com/).

+Following that tutorial is a great way to learn Rails.